timmcginley/Circular-Education-System/Buildings/README.md

   * project (do what the client wants)
   * subject (do waht the subject teacher wants)

-## 2025 - ?
+## 2025
-* Produced x buildings
+* Produced 16 buildings
-* Reduced height from 100 to 27 meters to align wiht local plan
+* Reduced height from 100 to 27 meters to align with local plan
 * A new focus on renovation.
-* Gained input to project breif from DTU Campus Service
+* Gained input to project brief from DTU Campus Service
 * Extended the physical modelling exercise to focus on interdisciplinary design in stage A.
-* Reintroduced the Geotech and Materails subjects
+* Reintroduced the Geotech and Materials subjects
-* Reframed 'teachers' as 'cheif consultants
+* Reframed 'teachers' as 'chief consultants'
 * Required subject groups to simulate the formation and management of the finances for their own consultancy.
+* Reduced the number of lectures to give more collaboration team
+* Switched the github site from Jekyll to [Sphinx documentation](https://timmcginley.github.io/41936/).

+## 2026
 * Aligned course requirements and stages to DGNB 2025
-* Reduced the number of lectures to give more collaboration team
 * Introduced buddy groups
-* Switched the github site from Jekyll to [Sphinx documentation](https://timmcginley.github.io/41936/).
 * Add mentors
 * Add acoustics to Architecture